globus/globus-compute/docs/endpoints/single_user.rst

 discussion; Parsl implements `a number of other providers`_.)

 Using the full power of the underlying resources requires site-specific setup, and can be tricky to get right.
-For instance, configuring the CEP to submit tasks to a batch scheduler might require a scheduler account id, awareness of which queues are accessible for the account id and the job size at hand (that can change!), knowledge of which network interface cards to use, administrator-chosen setup steps, and so forth ...
+For instance, configuring the SEP to submit tasks to a batch scheduler might require a scheduler account id, awareness of which queues are accessible for the account id and the job size at hand (that can change!), knowledge of which network interface cards to use, administrator-chosen setup steps, and so forth ...